Tax relief on donations to certain sports bodies

 As a donor, you must not receive any benefit, either directly or indirectly, as a result of the donation.
 A donation cannot be conditional on the sports body buying a property from you.
 This also applies to any person connected to you.

-Donations made by individuals under the Pay As You Earn (PAYE) system
+Donations made by individuals

-If you pay tax under the PAYE system, and wish to make a qualifying donation, you must:
+If you pay tax under the self-assessed Income Tax or Pay As You Earn (PAYE) system, and wish to make a relevant donation, you must:

 • be resident in the State for the year in which you make the donation